X-38403699-G-T

 not specified Uncertain:1

 Variant summary: OTC c.622G>T (p.Ala208Ser) results in a conservative amino acid change located in the Aspartate/ornithine carbamoyltransferase, Asp/Orn-binding domain (IPR006131) of the encoded protein sequence.
-Three of five in-silico tools predict a damaging effect of the variant on protein function.
-The variant allele was found at a frequency of 5.5e-06 in 183108 control chromosomes (gnomAD).
+Algorithms developed to predict the effect of missense changes on protein structure and function are either unavailable or do not agree on the potential impact of this missense change.
+The variant allele was found at a frequency of 5.5e-06 in 183108 control chromosomes.
+The available data on variant occurrences in the general population are insufficient to allow any conclusion about variant significance.
 To our knowledge, no occurrence of c.622G>T in individuals affected with Ornithine Transcarbamylase Deficiency and no experimental evidence demonstrating its impact on protein function have been reported.
-Another missense variant affecting this amino acid has been determined to be pathogenic.
+A different variant affecting the same codon has been classified as pathogenic by our lab (c.622G>A, p.Ala208Thr), supporting the critical relevance of codon 208 to OTC protein function.
 ClinVar contains an entry for this variant (Variation ID: 2083011).
-Based on the evidence outlined above, the variant was classified as VUS-possibly pathogenic. -
+Based on the evidence outlined above, the variant was classified as uncertain significance. -

 Inborn genetic diseases Uncertain:1